-This computer matching agreement, hereinafter "agreement," governs a matching program between the U.S Department of Health and Human Services, Administration for Children and Families, Office of Child Support Enforcement (OCSE), and the U.S. Department of Housing and Urban Development (HUD).
+This computer matching agreement, hereinafter "agreement," governs a matching program between the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Child Support Services (OCSS), and the U.S. Department of Housing and Urban Development (HUD).
 This agreement sets forth the terms and conditions of the matching program.
-OCSE is the "source agency" and HUD is the "recipient agency" as defined by the Privacy Act.
+OCSS is the "source agency" and HUD is the "recipient agency" as defined by the Privacy Act.
 5 U.S.C. § 552a(a)(9) and (11).
-The HUD Office of Public and Indian Housing (PIH) and Office of Multifamily Housing (MFH), and the OCSE Division of Federal Systems are the components within their respective agencies responsible for the agreement.
+The HUD Office of Public and Indian Housing (PIH) and Office of Multifamily Housing (MFH), and the OCSS Division of Federal Systems are the components within their respective agencies responsible for the agreement.

-OCSE and HUD have entered into matching agreements and renewals for this matching program since 2004, the latest of which expires on July 27, 2021 (see Appendix A of this agreement).
-This agreement includes a security addendum, and five appendices, including a cost benefit analysis (see Appendix B).
+OCSS and HUD have entered into matching agreements and renewals for this matching program since 2004, the latest of which expires February 27, 2024 (see Appendix A).
+This agreement includes a security addendum, and five appendices, including a cost-benefit analysis (see Appendix B).
 A reimbursement agreement (not attached or appended) will be executed each fiscal year of the computer matching agreement in accordance with section XI of this agreement.